 To combat this alarming trend, we must implement a “back to the basics” approach in our homes and schools.
 In my opinion, we must find a happy medium between the utilization of new technologies while still creating much needed environments conducive to human interaction.
 The ultimate goal is to build atmospheres of trust which will allow us to have those down to earth, authentic discussions with one another.
 Afterall, if we want to assess situations more effectively and better understand the social and emotional well-being of others, we must ensure that genuine conversations exist.
 It is only then that we can develop those essential communication skills which are fundamental to the promotion of a productive and resilient society.
 For more information regarding this article, Youth Mental Health, or Safety Advisory Council initiatives, e-mail [email protected] or visit www.hamiltonfl.com/safety.

 This blog was created to share topics that are generally discussed during our School Safety Advisory Council Meetings.
-Special thanks to the Hamilton County Development Authority for continuing to sponsor our school safety initiatives.
-Please let us know if you have recommendations or suggestions for future topics. [email protected]
+Please let me know if you have suggestions for any other safety or mental health related topics. [email protected]

 It is important to remember that if you See Something, Say Something.
 With FortifyFL, you can easily submit information about potential crimes or threats which will immediately be forwarded to law enforcement and designated school personnel.
 Download the FortifyFl App on your mobile device today or go to www.getfortifyfl.com.